The efficient certification of knottedness and Thurston norm

 }

 6pt {\caps 7.14.
 Decomposition along fundamental surfaces} 6pt

 We now come to a central result of this paper.

-{\bf Theorem 7.8.} {\sl Let $(M, \gamma)$ be a taut decorated sutured manifold with a positive handle structure ${\cal H}$.
+{\bf Theorem 7.9.} {\sl Let $(M, \gamma)$ be a taut decorated sutured manifold with a positive handle structure ${\cal H}$.
 Suppose that $(M, \gamma)$ admits an allowable hierarchy.
 Suppose also that $E(M, \gamma)$ is atoroidal, and that no component of $E(M, \gamma)$ is a Seifert fibre space other than a solid torus or a copy of $T^2 \times I$.
 Suppose that no component of $(M, \gamma)$ has boundary a single torus with no sutures.
 In addition, suppose that $(M, \gamma)$ is not a product sutured manifold.
-Then it admits taut allowable sutured manifold decomposition along a fundamental boundary-regulated surface $S$, which extends to an allowable hierarchy, and such that decomposition along $S$ reduces the complexity of the handle structure.}
+Then it admits a taut allowable sutured manifold decomposition along a regulated surface $S$, that is fundamental as a boundary-regulated surface, that extends to an allowable hierarchy, and such that decomposition along $S$ reduces the complexity of the handle structure.}

 {\sl Proof.} The proof divides into two cases.

 {\sl Case 1.} $(M, \gamma)$ admits an allowable hierarchy where the first surface $S$ is connected and non-separating.